jeromew/node-pg-copy-streams-binary/README.md

 It can be used to parse and deparse the PostgreSQL binary streams that are made available by the `pg-copy-streams` module.

+The main API is called `transform` an tries to hide many of those details.
+It can be used to easily do non trivial things like :
+ - transforming rows
+ - expanding on the number of rows
+ - forking rows into several databases at the same time, with the same of different structures

-## Examples
+## Example

 This library is mostly interesting for ETL operations (Extract, Transformation, Load).
 When you just need Extract+Load, `pg-copy-streams` does the job and you don't need this library.

-So Here is an example of Tranformation where you want to Extract data from database A (dsnA) and move it to database B (dsnB).
+So Here is an example of Tranformation where you want to Extract data from database A (dsnA) and move it in two databases B (dsnB) and C (dsn C).
 But there is a twist.

 In database A, you have table of items